 Gabriel (Houston Rhines) was one of the best demon hunters around until the death of his wife Eve drove him into retirement.
 Now apparently he hangs out in bars, hustles pool and drinks heavily.
 Until one afternoon when it turns out he’s playing against some demons.
 Cue some bad fight choreography and worse CGI.
 It also heralds the return of his former teammate Michael (Michael Teh, Sharknado, Alien Rising).
 It seems they need his help, the Four Angels have landed.

-Along with alchemist/psychic Hanna (Nicola Posener, Mythica: The Necromancer), they head off to Europe.
+Along with alchemist/psychic Hanna (Nicola Posener, Shook, Mythica: The Necromancer), they head off to Europe.
 After a run-in with former ally Valentina (Caroline Amiguet, Demon Protocol) who now runs a safe house for demons, they realize just how bad the situation is.